 - Some businesses decide to hire external DevOps-as-a-Service providers to get top-notch tech, skills and best DevOps practices in their disposal.
 Such companies form the body of high performers.

 - Many others try to take a slower and more cautious approach and build an in-house DevOps expertise.
-This is a standard way for starting using DevOps for SMEs and big corporations, who become medium performers and evolve into high performers once their in-house DevOps expertise matures.
+This is a standard way of starting using DevOps for SMEs and big corporations, who become medium performers and evolve into high performers once their in-house DevOps expertise matures.

 - Lastly, there are still are companies that think they do not need DevOps.
 They exercise time-tested workflows and don’t try to innovate, they simply serve their customers in the ways they find feasible and cost-effective enough.
 As these businesses do not use any DevOps practices at all, they can be considered low performers, as their speed of software delivery and updates is much slower, as compared to the rest of the market.

 Here is how these groups differ in the terms of software development lifecycle parameters.

 As you can see, there are pretty significant differences across multiple aspects of software delivery lifecycle.
 The key takeaways from Puppet and Atlassian reports from 2017 are listed in the table below, along with the updated data provided by DORA in 2018.